lixinW/ship-hats-docs/snippets/pipeline-coe-snippet.md

 **[Pipeline COE](https://sgts.gitlab-dedicated.com/innersource/projects/sgts-pipelinecoe)** is a GitLab project that aims to **build and store images** that all users on SHIP-HATS GitLab dedicated can use.

-Pipeline COE is an internal project (not a private project) where all **logged in users are able to view, raise Merge Requests (MRs), and run pipelines on non-protected branches**.
+This feature is based on [GitLab DevSecOps Governance Framework (DGF)](https://gitlab-org.gitlab.io/professional-services-automation/pipelinecoe/pipeline-templates/#/).

 ### Audience